tomeitooo/tomeitooo/README.md

 - ⚡ Fun fact: ...
 -->
 # my-work-experience
-This is Tomeito's curriculum vitae.(職務経歴書) #Sutudent Developer in Japan🎌
+This is Tomeito's curriculum vitae. #Sutudent Developer in Japan🎌

 ---